-The habitual behavior of lounging up in fig-trees during the heat of the day by Ishasha lion prides continues to baffle seasoned travelers and researcher for some time.
+The habitual behavior of lounging up in fig-trees during the heat of the day by Ishasha lion prides continues to baffle seasoned travelers and researchers for some time.
 This is not so with lions across Kasenyi plains, just north of Ishasha grasslands.
-Whereas it is a known fact that all cats climb yet this inherent behavior displayed by Ishasha is completely unique.
-To safari enthusiasts finding a whole pride lounging up the fig trees is a spectacular sighting to behold on game drive experience.
+Whereas it is a known fact that all cats do climb, yet this inherent behavior displayed by Ishasha lions is completely unique.

 Uganda Wildlife ranger guides and research teams in Queen Elizabeth NP seem to agree that this unique behavior of Ishasha lions is simply an adaptation to escape the stinging insects common on these grasslands.
-They noted that climbing offer lions a vantage look-out point across their vast game-rich grasslands.
+They note that the towering fig trees offer lions a vantage lookout point across their vast game-rich grasslands.

 Elsewhere in our region, the similar behavior of Ishasha lion prides is displayed by a set of lion prides in Lake Manyara National Park in northern Tanzania.